Last updated on October 5th, 2024 at 04:46 pm

 The goal of the surgical and rehabilitative team focuses on the return of a patient to their previous level of function, often in the setting of competing for short-term goals2.
 Before reaching the walking point, we must ensure all the walking components are intact.
 And this is the main motive of the protocol.

-These include the flexibility of lower limb joints, like the hip joint, knee joint, and ankle joint.
-Ensuring sufficient strength of anti-gravity muscles and most important is the weight-bearing capability on the affected limb.
-We need to start postoperative physiotherapy from the very next day of the surgery after the leg is immobilisation and the patient is still on the bed.
+These include the flexibility of lower limb joints, like the hip, knee, and ankle joints.
+We also need to ensure sufficient strength of anti-gravity muscles and, most importantly, the weight-bearing capability of the affected limb.
+We need to start postoperative physiotherapy the very next day of the surgery after the leg is immobilised and the patient is still in bed.

 Download: Tibia fibula fracture rehabilitation protocol pdf